ryanbekhen/nanoproxy/README.md

 ![coverage](https://raw.githubusercontent.com/ryanbekhen/nanoproxy/badges/.badges/master/coverage.svg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ryanbekhen/nanoproxy?cache=v1)](https://goreportcard.com/report/github.com/vladopajic/go-test-coverage)

+Note: This code includes modifications from the original go-socks5 project (https://github.com/armon/go-socks5) Modifications have been made as part of maintenance for NanoProxy.
+This version is licensed under the MIT license.

-NanoProxy is a lightweight HTTP proxy server designed to provide basic proxying functionality.
+NanoProxy is a lightweight SOCKS5 proxy server written in Go.
+It is designed to be simple, minimalistic, and easy to use.
-It supports handling HTTP requests and tunneling for HTTPS.
-NanoProxy is written in Go and built on top of Fiber.

 > ⚠️ **Notice:** NanoProxy is currently in pre-production stage.
 While it provides essential proxying capabilities,
 > please be aware that it is still under active development.
 Full backward compatibility is not guaranteed until